Accelerate image pulling with P2P

 How it works

-When a Pod starts, the P2P acceleration component intercepts the image pull request and redirects it through a local registry-mirror running on the node.
-The registry-mirror acts as a peer in the P2P network and checks whether neighboring nodes already have the required image layers cached.
-If they do, it downloads the layers from peers over the internal network.
-If no peer has the data yet, it pulls from the Container Registry Enterprise Edition instance as the origin server, then seeds the data to other peers.
+When a Pod starts, the P2P component intercepts the image pull request and redirects it through a local registry-mirror on the node.
+The registry-mirror acts as a peer and checks whether neighbors have the required layers cached.
+If so, it downloads them over the internal network.
+Otherwise, it pulls from the Container Registry Enterprise Edition instance as the origin, then seeds the data to peers.

-Because most nodes pull the same application image during a deployment rollout, this flow means the registry serves the image only once — all subsequent node pulls are served from the P2P network.
+During a rollout, most nodes pull the same image, so the registry serves it only once — subsequent pulls come from the P2P network.

 Prerequisites

-Step 1: Grant RAM permissions to the P2P component
+Step 1: Grant RAM permissions to the P2P add-on

-The P2P component needs Resource Access Management (RAM) permissions to query the Container Registry instance endpoint.
-Grant these permissions using onectl (recommended) or the console.
+The P2P add-on requires Resource Access Management (RAM) permissions to query the Container Registry instance endpoint.
+Grant them with onectl (recommended) or the console.

 Use onectl (recommended)

 1. Install onectl on your on-premises machine.
-For instructions, see Use onectl to manage registered clusters.
+See Use onectl to manage registered clusters.

 2. Grant RAM permissions to the P2P component: